KAnurag27/COVID-PortfolioProject/README.md

 <h1>Data Analysis using SQL on COVID Data</h1>

 <h2>Description</h2>
 In this project, I utilized Microsoft SQL Server to develop a perform a data analytics exercise on understanding the depth behind <b>Coronavirus (COVID-19) Deaths</b>.
 Leveraging the data & resourceful insights retrieved from renowned sources, I have interpreted and examined the data in the most efficient manner possible.
 </br>
 Explore the dataset here: https://ourworldindata.org/covid-deaths

+Afterwards, I have taken out the most crucial insights out of my SQL analysis and expressed them using <b>Tableau Visualizations</b>.

 <h2>Key Features</h2>
 - Designed a robust database schema that adheres to industry best practices, ensuring data integrity and scalability.